SEO for Pages

-- Specify a friendly URL: change the default URL for a page to something short and personalized that reflects the page's content.
-This helps visitors understand what your page is about, ensures that the URL is easy to remember, and makes the page more search engine friendly.
+Consider a short and personalized URL that reflects the page's content.
+This helps visitors understand what your page is about, ensures that the URL is easy to remember, and makes the page search engine friendly.

-- Page meta descriptions are the brief summaries of webpages that appear in search engine results.
-By default, every page on your site has the same meta description (set up when your site was launched), but you can now customize the description for each page!
+Meta descriptions are a brief summary of webpages that appear in search engine results.
+By default, every page on your site has the same meta description (set up when your site was launched), but you can customize the description for each page.
 We recommend that you:

 - keep it under 160 characters, or about the length of a Twitter post.

-- tell the reader why they should go to your site - if you have a call-to-action, this is a great place to put it or hint at it.
+- tell the reader why they should go to your site - if you have a call-to-action, this is a great place to put it.

 - make it relevant to the page, instead of generic for your whole site.

-- Keywords help search engines find your site by indicating the content on the page.
+Keywords help search engines find your site by indicating the content on the page.
 Only Google knows the weight the keywords tag has in search results, but it does seem that they are placing less emphasis on keywords.
-Today's best practice is to include a just few keywords here.
+Today's best practice is to include only a few keywords.

-- Additional header tags: Open Graph (OG) tags are used mainly for reposting your page on social media sites like Facebook (Twitter has a variation of these tags as well).
-They ensure that your content appears the way you want it to, with the title formatted correctly and the correct picture and summary text.
+Open Graph (OG) tags are used mainly for reposting your page on social media sites like Facebook or Twitter.
+Open Graph tags ensure that your content appears the way you want it to, with the title, pictures, and summary text formatted correctly.
 An example tag is:

 <meta property="og:title" content="AP English - Ms. Johnson's Class" />